BetterCLI/bettercli.org/content/design/cli-application-lifecycle.md

     }
 ```

-This page will focus on the **Lifecycle** part of the diagram: **what is happening with the CLI application once it's installed on the user's machine**.
-Management of the installed application is in the hands of the user.
-It's not uncommon that CLI applications stay unchanged on a user machine for years.
-But their options could be dictated by the way you designed your application.

 ## Installing CLI application

-Installation method used will determine user options.
-For example if a user used a package manager installation path, then lifecycle parts like **upgrading, downgrading and uninstalling are handled by the package manager**.
+The installation method used will determine user options.
+For example, if a user used a package manager installation path, then lifecycle parts like **upgrading, downgrading and uninstalling are handled by the package manager**.
 At the same time, auto-upgrading, unless specifically designed to work well with a package manager, could be problematic.

 {{% callout %}}